kaihendry/dabase.com/content/blog/sloc-the-Web.md

 <img src="https://s.natalian.org/2020-07-09/blink-fa66724154f7.svg" alt="blink lines changes from git">

+45M lines of code when I add up all the lines of all the commits.
+However that falls considerably short of the **100M** of `find chromium-83.0.4103.116 -type f -exec cat {} + | wc -l`.
+However if you look at cloc's analysis of 49M... it's pretty close to 45M!

 ## Gecko

 <img src="https://s.natalian.org/2020-07-06/gecko-668686ae0504.csv.svg" alt="gecko lines changes from git">

 I'm not quite sure why there are horizontal lines.
 Do please look at the [gecko source CSV](https://s.natalian.org/2020-07-10/gecko-668686ae0504.csv)!

+The total is ~130M, but when I look at just the firefox-78.0.1 source distribution... it's just 43M or if you just want to look at source files with `cloc` ...
+23M.
+I suspect the git - mercurial bridge is problematic.

 ## Webkit

 <img src="https://s.natalian.org/2020-07-10/WebKit-3a2f99102ac.svg" alt="webkit lines changes from git">

+40M doesn't come close to the 5-3M of code I got from the https://webkitgtk.org sources... can anyone please explain?!

 # Git versus source distribution